ALavault/alavault.github.io/_posts/2020-06-25-writing_tuto_1_basics.md

 While not being the most interesting dialogue.
 And you can have several voices as well (J.S.
 Bach was quite good at that).

-*Exercice :* Watch a TV show or a movie you like, without the sound.
+*Exercise :* Watch a TV show or a movie you like, without the sound.
 Try to "sing" the dialogues.

 *Remark :* TODO ?